 If you have private or non-federal student loans, you will not be eligible for the federal student loan repayment plans.
 However, there still are repayment programs available to you.

-The Consumer financial Protection Bureau has more information on their website, including the most common non-federal student loan repayment plans:
+The Consumer Financial Protection Bureau has more information on its website, including the most common non-federal student loan repayment plans:

 - Graduated Repayment: A plan where payments start out lower and gradually increase over time.
 The idea is you’ll eventually start earning more and then will be able to afford to pay off a greater portion of your student loans.